LemonRiz/game-project/README.md

 Pseudocode:
 It's a game of noughts and crosses, also known as tic-tac-toe.

-First player is always the cross.
+First player is always the cross, afterwards loser goes first.

 Create Grid (done)